mvaganov/self/RESUME.md

 * J2ME - MIDP-1.0 and MIDP-2.0 (Sony Ericssons, LG, Samsung, Motorola V series, Nokias, ...)

 Infospace Mobile / Atlas Mobile Titles List:
 * Tetris Tournament For Prizes - BREW - Porting Engineer - Tetris with a "For Prizes" component.
 One compiled binary worked on *every*  handset tested.
-This portability was implemented above and beyond spec and enumerated work items (drawing and UI resized, had multiple handset specific bugfixes that were benign on all other devices).
+This portability was implemented above and beyond spec and enumerated work items (drawing and UI resized, had multiple handset specific bug fixes that were benign on all other devices).
 * Prize21 For Prizes - BREW - Porting Engineer - Fast paced puzzle game.
 Experimented with procedural drawing with some great results.
 One build worked on every handset tested (as Tetris Tournament).
 * QBz for Prizes - BREW - Porting Engineer - Port of a popular web game.
 Experimented with BREW framework design.
 Refactored art system and data structures for better scalability.
 * Holdem Poker Plus For Prizes - BREW - Porting Engineer - Puzzle game with Hold 'em Poker theme.
 Heavy art and layout refactoring for small and large phones.